trackle-iot/tinydtls/README.md

 The following functions must be used in order to provide the necessary callback functions:
 * `void TinyDtls_set_rand(uint32_t (*newCustomRand)())` (from `tinydtls_set_rand.h`):
-  * Provides a functions that returns a pseudo-random generated number (initialization must be done by calling code).
+  * Provides a function that returns a pseudo-random generated number (initialization must be done by calling code).
 * `void TinyDtls_set_get_millis(void (*newGetMillis)(uint32_t *))` (from `tinydtls_set_get_millis.h`):
-  * Provides a functions that returns the number of milliseconds elapsed since boot.
+  * Provides a function that returns the number of milliseconds elapsed since boot.
 * `void TinyDtls_set_log_callback(void (*logCallback)(unsigned int, const char *, ...))` (from `tinydtls_set_get_rand.h`):
   * Provides a logging function that prints a log message (first argument is a log-level, the others are the same that you would give to printf).

-If you are thinking about writing a wrapper for a new platform, please note that this functions are currently being called from inside of Trackle Library to set the same callbacks that are being provided to the library itself.
+If you are considering writing a wrapper for a new platform, please note that this functions are currently being called from inside of Trackle Library to set the same callbacks that are being provided to the library itself.
+So, there should be no reason to call them again.